-ARTGR 472: Photography and Narrative Message
+ARTGR 472: Photography and Narrative Messaging

-Prereq: Enrollment in ARTGR 370, ARTGR 371, ARTGR 470, or ARTGR 471 Photography as a tool for creating conceptually-driven images and metaphors.
+Prereq: Undergraduate: Junior or senior standing in the graphic design program.
+Graduate: Graduate enrollment in College of Design Photography as a tool for creating conceptually-driven images and metaphors.
 Emphasis is on photography as an evocative storytelling device for a range of audiences and design applications.
 Compositional and technical aspects are explored to ensure successful interpretation of the photograph's intended message.